natk64/pancake-proxy/README.md

 Pancake will report ["ServiceA", "ServiceB", ...]

 To clients it would look like they're talking to a single server, implementing both services.

+## gRPC-Web support

+Pancake translates and forwards incoming gRPC-Web requests (Content-Type: grpc-web*) to the upstream servers.
+This feature is enabled by default and is usable using the default configuration, although CORS will need to configured to accept requests from browsers.